What You Need to Know About Tumor Testing

 What treatment is available?

-If your tumor has an EGFR, ALK or ROS-1 mutation, you will likely be given a targeted therapy instead of traditional chemotherapy.
+If your tumor has an EGFR, ALK, ROS-1 or BRAF V600E mutation, you will likely be given a targeted therapy instead of traditional chemotherapy.
 If you have other mutations, a clinical trial might be right for you.

 Who is most likely to benefit from tumor testing?